HarenaRaph/PasswordManager/README.md

 # PasswordManager
-A mobile application where you can store your passwords to not forget them.
+A mobile application build with .NET MAUI where you can store your passwords to not forget them.